Which plans Qualify for ICHRA?

 Different from other types of HRAs, with ICHRA, the ONLY types of health insurance that qualify are:

-Note that on Medicare, specifically you must have parts A+B or C to qualify, but as long as you have one of those, all Medicare supplements are reimbursable.
+Note that on Medicare, specifically you must have parts A+B or C to qualify, but as long as you have either of those, all Medicare supplements are reimbursable.

 The following chart explains which plans are allowed with ICHRA